Independent Study

 Students interested in pursuing an independent study must:

-1. Meet with an academic advisor.
+1. Meet with their assigned academic advisor.

 2. Work with a professor in a related field to articulate the purpose, requirements, and syllabus of the study.
 The professor will ultimately provide guidance and grade the independent study work.